Jiuzhouh/Multi-Score/README.md

 ### Multiple References

-In case of multiple references, they have to be stored in separated files and named reference0, reference1, reference2, etc.
+In case of multiple references, they have to be stored in separated files and named reference0, reference1, reference2, etc.# Multi-Score